nitinshukla413/nitinshukla413/README.md

 - 🤝 I’m open for opportunities as Full stack web developer.

-- 👯 I’m looking to collaborate on MERN stack projects
+- 👯 I’m looking to collaborate on MERN stack projects.

-- 💬 Let's talk about Web Development, Flutter, Java, UI/UX
+- 💬 Let's talk about Web Development, Flutter, Java, UI/UX.

 - 📫 How to reach me: nitinshukla413@gmail.com.